FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submit-item-for-reivew.md

 - **UI Kit**: purely design-based templates and layouts

 :::note
 *Template Apps* can be monetized.
-The minimum price for Template Apps is $200.
+The minimum price for Full Apps is $400 while the minimum for UI Kits is $50.
 :::
 </TabItem>
 <TabItem value="3" label="Page or Component">